Vandervell v IRC: Lord Wilberforce

 no need, or room to invoke a presumption.
 The conclusion, on the facts found, is simply that the option was vested in the trustee company as a trustee on trusts, not defined at the time, possibly to be defined later.
 But the equitable, or beneficial interest, cannot remain in the air: the consequence in law must be that it remains in the settlor.

+Academic commentary

+Professor RC Nolan has argued that a trustee should not have to take instructions from a beneficiary with a limited interest in shares, because that would be contrary to the principle that a registered owner should vote in the interests of all beneficiaries.